manuel-serrano/fst-artifact/README.md

 Performance is evaluated by executing benchmarks from the R7RS Scheme benchmark suite (https://ecraven.github.io/r7rs-benchmarks/) with each encoding, on each compiler.
-Execution time and memory allocations are measured.
+Execution time and memory allocation are measured.

 This artifact then generates figures for the profiled execution time, memory allocation, branch misprediction, and impact on garbage collection.

-The most straightforward way to execute this artifact is using the provided VM, which contains a Debian QEMU image.
+The most straightforward way to execute this artifact is using the provided VM, which contains a x86_64 Debian QEMU image.
 QEMU is a hosted virtual machine monitor that can emulate a host processor via dynamic binary translation.
 On common host platforms QEMU can also use a host provided virtualization layer, which is faster than dynamic binary translation.

 QEMU homepage: https://www.qemu.org/